AIRS-CSR/StrandBreakageDetection/README.md

 1) The overall pipe line of the strand breakage detection method proposed in the paper, which integrages the procedures of power line segmentation network inferece, power line extraction, power line image patch cropping, and image patch classification network inference ;
 2) The power line segmentation network, BA-NetV2;
 3) The image patch classification network based on mult-task learning.
-4) The power line segmentation dataset open-sourced here is reproduced from the open-source dataset PLDU and PLDM proposed by Zhang et al. in their paper "Detecting power lines in UAV images with convolutional features and structured constraints" published in Remote Sensing, 2019.
+4) The power line segmentation dataset open-sourced here (https://pan.baidu.com/s/1LIwyJVspP3A33EmTxe8yWw [ikcp]) is reproduced from the open-source dataset PLDU and PLDM proposed by Zhang et al. in their paper "Detecting power lines in UAV images with convolutional features and structured constraints" published in Remote Sensing, 2019.
 We conducted pixel-wise annotation in the image segmentation style.
 Each part of the code contains a ReadMe and/or a Requirements file telling how to use the code.

 Please cite our paper when using the codes or data in this repository: